hursey013/balance-bot/README.md

 ## Prerequisites

-- A SimpleFIN access link (looks like `https://user:pass@bridge.simplefin.org/simplefin`) from [beta-bridge.simplefin.org/info/developers](https://beta-bridge.simplefin.org/info/developers).
-When you generate it, copy the whole link—username, password, everything.
+- A SimpleFIN setup token (the long base64 string you receive after connecting Balance Bot) or an existing access link from [beta-bridge.simplefin.org](https://beta-bridge.simplefin.org).
+Copy the full value so Balance Bot can exchange or reuse it later.
 - Somewhere for Apprise to deliver notifications: a Discord webhook, Matrix room, email address, SMS gateway, or a saved Apprise config key if you already have one.
 - Either Docker or Node.js 20+ on the machine that will run the bot.